-Born and raised in the small western Pennsylvania industrial town of Jeannette, David was a noted high school basketball and football player who attended Wake Forest University on a football scholarship, and later transferred to California State University for basketball.
-Upon graduation, he became an elementary public school teacher in the Washington D.C. area for one year before moving to Arizona to teach at a private high school.
-It was while out West that a casting director noticed David's 6' 3" height and asked if he'd like to portray a lanky Texas Ranger in a western movie with "one word" of dialogue.
-Orange's acceptance had him becoming intrigued with the film-making process, and several other small film and TV roles followed.
+Born and raised in the small western Pennsylvania industrial town of Jeannette, David was a noted high school basketball and football player who attended Wake Forest University on a football scholarship.
+After starting as a lineman on their undefeated Freshman football team, he transferred to California State University and became a starting forward on their basketball team, earnng honorable mention all-league honors his junior year.
+Upon graduation, he became an elementary public school teacher in the Washington D.C. area for one year before moving to Tucson, Arizona to teach at a private high school.
+It was while out West that a casting director asked the lanky David if he'd like to portray a lawman in a western movie with "one word" of dialogue.
+Orange working on the movie became intrigued with the film-making process, and several other small film and TV roles followed.

 The following year he moved to Hollywood to give acting a serious try--though continuing to teach in the L.A. public schools.
-Small roles in movies and TV continued for David until he performed in his first stage play... and his pursuit of acting would take him on another wondrous voyage.
-A film director seeing David on stage thought he had some "scant" talent and encouraged him to give the New York stage a try.
+Bit parts in movies and TV continued until David performed in his first stage play in Los Angeles... and his pursuit of acting would take him on another wondrous voyage.
+A film director seeing David on stage encouraged him to give the New York theatre a try.
 David did, and the advice paid off.

-Orange has co-starred in two Broadway plays--Knockout, opposite Oscar nominee actor Danny Aiello, the other Torch Song Trilogy, alongside Harvey Fierstein who won the Tony Award for Best Actor and also Best Play.
+Orange went on to co-star in two Broadway plays--Knockout, in the understudy role opposite Oscar nominee actor Danny Aiello, the other play Torch Song Trilogy, alongside Harvey Fierstein which was a huge hit lasting for a couple of years after garnering the Tony Award for Best Play of the year, Fierstein Best Actor.

-Over a 25 year career, David's also done over 275 television commercials, numerous TV episodic guest starring roles, and several feature films to his credit-- among them Star Trek VI--the Undiscovered Country.
-His humorous cameo appearance as "Sleepy Klingon" has developed a Trekkie/Sci Fi fan following.
+Over a 30-year career, David has acted in 300 television commercials, numerous film credits including a dozen TV episodic guest starring roles, Movies of the Week and several feature films-- among them Star Trek VI--the Undiscovered Country.
+His humorous cameo appearance as "Sleepy Klingon" Wolten has developed a Trekkie/Sci Fi fan following.